 Also available at

-Prof. Torres has authored over 80 publications and has presented her work in over 100 international conferences .
-She is also one of the first European Research Area on Aging FLARE grant recipients (FLARE stands for Future Leader of Aging Research in Europe) as well as one of the founders of, and Associate Editors for, one of the first open-access journals in gerontology: the International Journal of Ageing and Later Life.
+Prof. Torres represented Sweden in several research networks financed by the former European Science Foundation and NORFACE-ERA NET and has also been a part of some of the networks for aging research that the Swedish Research Council for Working Life and Social Research (FORTE) has funded through the years.
+Sandra has authored over 100 publications and has presented her work in 150+ international conferences .
+She was also one of the founders of, and Associate Editors for, one of the first open-access journals in gerontology: the International Journal of Ageing and Later Life.
 In addition, she sits on the Editorial Board for established peer-reviewed journals such as the Journal of Aging Studies, Ethnicity & Health and Socialvetenskaplig Tidskrift as well as for recently launched ones such as Vulnerable Groups & Inclusion (re-launched in Sept. of 2015 as Society, Health and Vulnerability).
 Between 2010-2014 she served also in the Editorial Board of the Journal of Gerontology: Social Sciences and in the board of Social Policy and Society (between 2009-2014).

-The Social Gerontology Group aims at establishing social gerontology at Uppsala University by means of both research and education, as well as network activities.
-The program invests in nurturing and schooling new Ph.D.& post-docs in the sociology of aging as well as teaching in the educational programs that are offered at the Department of Sociology.
+The Social Gerontology Group aimed at establishing social gerontology at Uppsala University by means of both research and education, as well as network activities.
+The program invests in nurturing and schooling new Ph.D.& post-docs in social gerontology as well as teaching in the educational programs that are offered at the Department of Sociology.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.